Falkes de Bréauté: Rebellion

 Model of how Bedford Castle may have looked.
 The River Great Ouse is on the left.
 The model predates archaeological excavations in 2007–8, which revealed the outlines of some of the main structures in the inner bailey (on the left here), including the great hall.
 The position of the main gate is unclear.

-De Burgh's growing ascendancy drew de Bréauté and his allies even closer together, but tensions boiled over in November 1223, when de Burgh and the king were forced to flee to Northampton while de Bréauté, the Count of Aumale and the earls of Chester and Gloucester attempted to seize the Tower of London.
+De Burgh's growing ascendancy drew de Bréauté and his allies even closer together, but tensions boiled over in November 1223, when de Burgh and the king were forced to flee to Northampton while de Bréauté, the Count of Aumale and the earls of Chester and Hertford attempted to seize the Tower of London.
 A new civil war was averted by the intervention of Simon Langton, Archbishop of York, but after a parley in London on 4 December failed tensions rose again.
 Threatened with excommunication the "schismatics" returned to the king's court, agreeing on 30 December to give their castles and shrievalties to the king.
 De Bréauté immediately lost Hertford Castle and the shrievalties of Oxfordshire and Northamptonshire, and lost the rest of his shrievalties by 18 January 1224.

 The failure of de Bréauté and his allies gave the advantage to de Burgh, who in February 1224 ordered de Bréauté to give up Plympton and Bedford castles, rejecting his claim that Plympton Castle was part of his wife's inheritance.
 De Bréauté refused to give the castles up, and in response the royal court sent justices to his land with a fake charge of Breach of the Peace.
 They found him guilty of 16 counts of Wrongful Disseisin, and on 16 June William de Bréauté, Falkes' brother, seized Henry of Braybrooke, one of the justices of Dunstable, who ruled against de Bréautés in 16 suits under the new royal writs.
 Braybrooke had made himself a personal enemy of both de Bréautés.
 This was foolish in the extreme, as the King and his court were barely 20 miles away discussing the defence of Poitou.
 On 20 June 1224 the king and his forces besieged Bedford Castle, with Simon Langton excommunicating both the brothers and the garrison as a whole.
 The siege lasted eight weeks, with over 200 killed by missiles sent by castle defenders.
 After a fourth assault broke the walls William and 80 knights were captured, refused pardon and hanged.